Peter Gethin: 1971

 Gethin remained with McLaren for 1971, in a team now reduced to two cars, with Gethin partnering Hulme for another year.
 The first qualifying session at Kyalami went badly for the Englishman, who finished the session 11th, half a second behind his more illustrious teammate and 1.8 seconds behind pole man Jackie Stewart, driving for Tyrrell.
-In a race where Hulme was only denied victory by suspension problems four laps from the end, Gethin dropped back very quickly and retired just 7 laps in with a fuel leak.
+In a race where Hulme was only denied victory by suspension problems four laps from the end, Gethin dropped back very quickly and retired just seven laps in with a fuel leak.

 Peter Gethin during practice of the 1971 German Grand Prix.

 The Montjuïc Circuit was the venue for the Spanish Grand Prix, which was next on the calendar.
-Gethin took a career best 7th, only 0.9 seconds behind Jacky Ickx's Ferrari on pole and over three-tenths ahead of Hulme.
-He fast dropped behind Hulme and the second Ferrari of Mario Andretti, and when things straightened out he was down in 10th, behind François Cevert's Tyrrell and the Lotus of Emerson Fittipaldi as well.
-However, the retirements of Andretti and Fittipaldi left him 8th, which is where he finished the race – depressingly he had been comfortably outperformed by Hulme, who had taken 5th.
+Gethin qualified a career best seventh, only 0.9 seconds behind Jacky Ickx's Ferrari on pole and over three-tenths ahead of Hulme.
+He fast dropped behind Hulme and the second Ferrari of Mario Andretti, and when things straightened out he was down in tenth, behind François Cevert's Tyrrell and the Lotus of Emerson Fittipaldi as well.
+However, the retirements of Andretti and Fittipaldi left him eighth, which is where he finished the race – depressingly he had been comfortably outperformed by Hulme, who had taken fifth.

 Gethin's first appearance at Monaco which was the next challenge, and Gethin did not impress in qualifying, being down in 14th, 1.6 seconds behind Hulme and almost four seconds behind Stewart's pole time.
 He dropped a further place on the first lap, to Rolf Stommelen's Surtees.
 He gradually gained places, however, due to others' retirements and a good overtake on John Surtees.
 He ran as high as 11th before he hit the barriers on lap 23.